abinit/abinit/doc/tutorial/base1.md

 The run will take a few seconds.

-The density will be output in the *tbase1_xo_DEN* file.
+The density will be output in the *tbase1_4o_DEN* file.
 Try to edit it...
 No luck!
 This file is unformatted, not written using the ASCII code.
-Even if you cannot read it, its description is provided in the abinit_help.
+Even if you cannot read it, its description is provided in the abinit help file.
 It contains first a header, then the density numbers.
 The description of the header is presented in [[help:abinit#header|section 6.4]] of the abinit_help file, while the body of the _DEN file is presented in [[help:abinit#denfile|section 6.5]].